twittner/wai-routing/README.md

 `Network.Wai.Routing.Tutorial` or the `examples` folder in the source distribution.

-This library is a port of `snap-predicates` which provides similar functionality for the snap framework.

 The routing tree construction is implemented using `wai-route`.

 Here is a simple usage example.